-Comeback sauce is a classic Southern sauce that originated in Jackson, Mississippi, where it was the house dressing served at the Greek restaurant, The Rotisserie.
-Today you'll find it on many Mississippi restaurant menus.
+Comeback sauce is a classic Southern sauce that originated in Jackson, Mississippi.
+Originally, it was the house dressing served at the Greek restaurant, The Rotisserie, and today you'll find it on many Mississippi restaurant menus.
 The name comes from the tradition in Mississippi that any time you leave a place, people don't say "goodbye" or "see you later," they say "Y'all come back."
-So I'm betting this sauce was made to seal the deal.
-It worked!
+This tasty sauce is definitely a good way to seal the deal.

 Gather the ingredients.